 Early closure during the school day

 There may be times when, as a result of worsening weather or unforeseen incidents during the school day, we need to close.
-In this circumstance we will inform parents/carers of any decision we make via School Gateway and publish this information on SVF News and the Seaton Valley Federation Facebook and Twitter feeds.
+In this circumstance we will inform parents/carers of any decision we make via My Child at School and publish this information on SVF News and the Seaton Valley Federation Facebook and Twitter feeds.

 No doubt students will also make direct contact with family members to ensure they are aware of what is happening.
 Parents/carers should have alternative arrangements in place for emergencies so students are fully aware of what is expected of them.